 - a company registered in and having a business in Ireland, whose principal place of business is in Ireland or the EU State, with at least a two thirds majority of the Board comprising EU citizens; or

-- such an individual or a company who acquired the aircraft under hire purchase.
+- such as an individual or a company who acquired the aircraft under hire purchase.

 The Certificate of airworthiness will specify the category of approval in respect of the aircraft concerned.
-It may be approved for public transport, private or aerial work.
+It may be approved for public transport and private or aerial work.

-An aircraft must not be flown, unless it has a current certificate of airworthiness or flight permit.
+An aircraft must not be flown unless it has a current certificate of airworthiness or flight permit.
 There are exceptions in respect of experimental flights.
-They are themselves subject to conditions, requiring certification of the aircraft and engine, as fit for flight, no passengers or cargo carried, an no flying over built-up areas.
+They are themselves subject to conditions requiring certification of the aircraft and engine as fit for flight, no passengers or cargo carried, and no flying over built-up areas.